HEADQUARTERS

 Collapse All Expand All

-The next meeting of the Estuary Habitat Restoration Council is not currently scheduled.
+The next meeting has not been scheduled.

 November 7, 2012 -- Mr. Samuel Rauch, Acting Assistant Administrator for Fisheries, National Oceanic and Atmospheric Administration (NOAA), chaired the meeting.; Council members or representatives in attendance were Mr. Paul Cough, Director, Oceans and Coastal Protection Division, U.S. Environmental Protection Agency (EPA); Mr. Arnab Raychaudhuri, , Special Assistant, Office of Assistant Secretary of the Army (Civil Works), Mr. Greg Kidd, Land Stewardship Specialist for the Easement Program Division, U.S. Department of Agriculture, and Mr. John Schmerfeld, Acting Division Chief, Habitat and Resources Conservation, U.S. Fish and Wildlife Service (FWS).
 The status of previously funded projects was reviewed and a discussion of the termination of projects due to a variety of issues including the presence of hazardous, toxic or radioactive waste.
 The development of a new announcement of a funding opportunity was summarized, the need to work on the required report to Congress was briefly discussed, and a brief update on the National Ocean Policy was provided.
 The final draft of the revised Estuary Habitat Restoration Strategy was presented and the Council approved the strategy.
 The revisions to the minimum monitoring standards were discussed followed by a brief discussion of the need to elect a new Council chair.
 NOAA was elected to serve as chair until the next meeting.